 Gediminas Lesutis

-I am an interdisciplinary scholar currently based at the University of Amsterdam.
-My work is at the intersection of global politics, social geography, and critical theory.
-It explores sociopolitical relations of capital, power, inequality, and contestation, and how they are contingently mediated across topographies of everyday life.
+I am an interdisciplinary thinker, researcher, and practitioner.
+My work is situated at the intersection of critical political economy, social geography, and ethnography.
+It explores relations of urban development, capital, power, inequality, and contestation, and how they are contingently mediated across spaces of everyday life.

 Research Interests